DanielJamesDavies/Turing-Explorer-Front-End/README.md

 # Turing Explorer

-To understand the internals of a large language model.
+An interpretability tool for understanding the internal mechanisms of Turing‑LLM.

 Live on: https://turingexplorer.com/